 1. Write down your assets and liabilities

 Assets: List all bank accounts (checking, savings, etc.), retirement accounts, equity in your home(s), vehicles, and stocks/bonds/annuities/etc.

 Liabilities: List all of your debts, including your mortgage, student loans, car loans, other loans, credit cards, and any all other debt.

 2. Calculate your net worth

-Calculate your net worth by subtracting your total debt from your total assets (Assets – Debt = Net Worth).
+To calculate your net worth manually, subtract your total debt from your total assets (Assets – Debt = Net Worth).

 3. Record your income and expenses

 Steps 1 and 2 give you a picture of your overall financial health.
 They show you how you’re doing financially as a whole by looking at your net worth.
 This is really important to know.
 Equally as important (but different) is your monthly cash flow.
 To calculate this, use your income and expenses (like you did with your assets and liabilities above).

 - Income: List any income you receive, such as your salary, any additional income from stocks/bonds, and any income from side jobs or sales.